 Once you click this option, it’s time for you to set up your product catalog through your Meta Commerce Manager.
 Within this Facebook Business feature, you’ll have the ability to add a catalog.
 You can start by selecting your catalog type, and then you can manually upload product information (500 x 500-pixel images, descriptions, price and SKU) or connect a partner platform like Shopify.

-Knowing how to set up shop on Instagram is one piece of the puzzle, another is knowing what to do and how to get the most out of your shop.
-Here are six things you can do to ensure your efforts don’t go to waste.
+Knowing how to set up a shop on Instagram is one piece of the puzzle; another is knowing how to strategize your approach to get the most out of your shop.
+Here are six tactics you can implement to ensure your efforts don’t go to waste.

-LikeShop is a great way to assess how your content strategy is functioning.
+Dash Hudson’s LikeShop is a great way to assess how your content strategy is functioning.
 Is your audience clicking on your LikeShop posts?
 What types of images are more effective at promoting follower action?
 What caption formulations garner the most movement?
-And finally, what are the call-to-actions that compel people to head to the link in bio?
+And finally, what call-to-actions compel people to head to the link in bio?

 When measuring your performance, the click-through rate (CTR) is definitely the best place to start.
 You want to look at the percentage of followers who are opening your LikeShop page and clicking on content.
 Your historic CTR is important, but understanding where you stack up against the major players in your industry is also absolutely essential for a true picture of your results.